bidle/CodaLess/README.md

 #Usage

-Whenever you save a less file it will be compiled and the output will be saved into the same directory.
+Whenever you save a less file it will be compiled.

 #Preferences